raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-organisation.md

 The criterion followed to assign them to the streams of work was…none: **everybody decided how and where to contribute**, based on their skills, interests, and capacity.
 As a result, their commitment was rock solid.

 I think the vast majority of the people in the Committee was doubtful about sharing the organisation with the Ambassadors (too complex, too slow, too democratic).
-But on one side I wanted people from the intended audience to **bring their perspective in** the organisation (nobody in the Committee was from Product nor Technology), and on the other side I wanted people to **own the event**, and **allowing people ‘from the trenches’ get their fingerprints on it** was for me the way to go (see [this article](https://www.estherderby.com/the-fingerprint-principle) by Esther Derby, one of my favourite thought leaders on change management).
+But on one side I wanted people from the intended audience to **bring their perspective in** the organisation (nobody in the Committee was from Product or Technology), and on the other side I wanted people to **own the event**, and **allowing people ‘from the trenches’ get their fingerprints on it** was for me the way to go (see [this article](https://www.estherderby.com/the-fingerprint-principle) by Esther Derby, one of my favourite thought leaders on change management).

 We went even further and asked if there was anyone open to volunteer during the event.
 Also in this case the response was overwhelming, as forty people replied *“Count on me!”*.
 One of them at the end told me *“I'm happy I could be there and contribute 0.01% to this success :hugging_face:”*